Subscribe to our Magazine

 Available in both print and digital editions!Subscribe

-> Before you lock up your bike, be sure you’re doing it right – riding home without a seat is embarrassing, riding home without a wheel is impossible.
+How to lock your bike up to prevent bike theft – riding home without a seat is embarrassing, riding home without a wheel is impossible.

-> By Anne Mathews
+By Anne Mathews

 A man sauntered into our neighborhood bike shop and examined the display of locks.
 He hefted the most impressive one, a massive, heavy chain, looked at the price tag and frowned.
 “I don’t know if I can afford it,” he said to the shop owner.

 “Can you afford to have your bike stolen?” the owner replied.

 This is, in a nutshell, the basic logic of bike security.
 Bikes are light and easily transported, convenient qualities not only for bike owners, but also for bike thieves.
 So it’s worth taking a few simple steps to keep your ride locked down when you aren’t around.

 Once you’ve decided to secure your bike, you’ll need a lock.
 There are several good options out there, depending on your needs.

 Lock in hand, you’ll next need to decide what to lock to.
 In many cities, entire neighborhoods lack dedicated bike parking.
 When racks or locking posts aren’t handy, streetlamps are a decent option – as are sturdy street signs over six-feet-tall, or short parking meters with enough bulk at the top to frustrate thieves.
 Avoid locking to flimsy trees, bushes or removable poles.
 When locking to other infrastructure (such as, say, a stairway handrail), be considerate of others and also aware that building security employees sometimes remove bikes that seem hazardous.